Our Philosophy | The Presentations | The People | Ethical Guidelines | Participation Guidelines |

 Our prime directive is to protect the confidentiality and welfare of the clients that we discuss.
 According to many professional organizations, there are two basic principles that apply to case study presentations in any educational or training format:

-(a) Do not disclose confidential, personally identifiable information regarding patients, individuals or organizations obtained during the course of one's work, unless the person or organization has consented in writing or unless there is other ethical or legal authorization for doing so.
+(a) Do not disclose confidential, personally identifiable information regarding patients, individuals or organizations obtained during the course of one's work, unless the person or organization has consented in writing or unless there is other ethical or legal authorization for doing so.Our group also created and continues to discuss its own list of queries that encourages members to consider these general ethical issues, as well as issues that are unique to an online peer supervision group.
+Although all of these queries may not be relevant to every case that is presented, they are always important to consider:

 (b) In professional presentations, disguise confidential information concerning patients, individuals, or organizations so that they are not identifiable to others and so that discussions do not cause harm to people who might identify themselves.

-1. Are you protecting the confidentiality of the person or group by disguising and/or deleting information that could directly or indirectly reveal the person's offline or online identity, or the group's identity and location?
+1. Are you protecting the confidentiality of the person or group by disguising and/or deleting information that could directly or indirectly reveal the person's offline or online identity, or the group's identity and location?.

 2. Does anyone on this list have direct or indirect contact with the person/s you will discuss, and could this jeopardize the person's confidentiality or in anyway harm those person/s?